-We have entered into a license agreement (the "King Agreement") with King to develop and commercialize in the United States, Canada and Mexico (the "King Territory") Acurox[®] Tablets, Acuracet[®] Tablets, Vycavert[®] Tablets and a fourth undisclosed opioid analgesic product candidate utilizing our proprietary Aversion[®] Technology.
-King has an option to license in the King Territory certain future opioid analgesic products developed utilizing our Aversion[®] Technology.
+We have entered into a license agreement (the "King Agreement") with King to develop and commercialize in the United States, Canada and Mexico (the "King Territory") Acurox® Tablets, Acuracet® Tablets, Vycavert® Tablets and a fourth undisclosed opioid analgesic product candidate utilizing our proprietary Aversion® Technology.
+King has an option to license in the King Territory certain future opioid analgesic products developed utilizing our Aversion® Technology.

-We are responsible, using commercially reasonable efforts, for all Acurox[®] Tablet development activities through FDA approval of a 505(b)(2) NDA, for which certain expenses are reimbursed to us by King.
-After NDA approval King will be responsible for manufacturing and commercializing Acurox[®] Tablets in the U.S. With respect to all other products licensed by King pursuant to the King Agreement in all King Territories, King will be responsible, at its own expense, for development, regulatory, manufacturing and commercialization activities.
+We are responsible, using commercially reasonable efforts, for all Acurox® with Niacin Tablet development activities through FDA approval of a 505(b)(2) NDA, for which certain expenses are reimbursed to us by King.
+After NDA approval, for which no assurances can be given, King will be responsible for manufacturing and commercializing Acurox® with Niacin Tablets in the U.S. With respect to all other products licensed by King pursuant to the King Agreement in all King Territories, including Acurox® Tablets (without niacin), King will be responsible, at its own expense, for development, regulatory, manufacturing and commercialization activities.

-As of June 30, 2010 we have received aggregate payments of \$57.9 million from King, consisting of a \$30.0 million non-refundable upfront cash payment, \$16.9 million in reimbursed R&D expenses relating to Acurox[®] Tablets, \$6.0 million in fees relating to King's exercise of its option to license each of an undisclosed opioid analgesic tablet product and Vycavert[®] Tablets, and a \$5.0 million milestone fee for successful achievement of the primary endpoints for our pivotal Phase III clinical study for Acurox[®] Tablets.
-The King Agreement provides for King to pay us: (a) a \$3.0 million option exercise fee for each future opioid product candidate King licenses, (b) up to \$23 million in regulatory milestone payments for each King licensed product candidate, including Acurox[®] Tablets, in specific countries in the King Territory, and (c) a one-time \$50 million sales milestone payment upon the first attainment of an aggregate of \$750 million in net sales of all of our licensed product sold, King will pay us a royalty at one of six rates ranging from 5% to 25% based on the level of combined annual net sales for all products licensed by us to King in all King Territories, with the highest applicable royalty rate applied to such combined annual sales.
+As of September 30, 2010 we have received aggregate payments of \$58.3 million from King, consisting of a \$30.0 million non-refundable upfront cash payment, \$17.3 million in reimbursed R&D expenses relating to Acurox® Tablets, \$6.0 million in fees relating to King's exercise of its option to license each of an undisclosed opioid analgesic tablet product and Vycavert® Tablets, and a \$5.0 million milestone fee for successful achievement of the primary endpoints for our pivotal Phase III clinical study for Acurox® with Niacin Tablets.
+The King Agreement provides for King to pay us: (a) a \$3.0 million option exercise fee for each future opioid product candidate King licenses, (b) up to \$23 million in regulatory milestone payments for each King licensed product candidate, including Acurox® Tablets, in specific countries in the King Territory, and (c) a one-time \$50 million sales milestone payment upon the first attainment of an aggregate of \$750 million in net sales of all of our licensed products combined in all King Territories.
+In addition, for sales occurring following the one year anniversary of the first commercial sale of the first licensed product sold, King will pay us a royalty at one of six rates ranging from 5% to 25% based on the level of combined annual net sales for all products licensed by us to King in all King Territories, with the highest applicable royalty rate applied to such combined annual sales.
 No minimum annual fees are payable by either party under the King Agreement.

-Under the terms of the King Agreement, King may terminate the Agreement in its entirety by providing notice to Acura or King may terminate the Agreement with respect to an individual product by providing 12 month advance notice to Acura.
+Under the terms of the King Agreement, King may terminate the Agreement (i) in its entirety at any time by written notice to Acura and (ii) with respect to an individual product by providing 12 month advance notice to Acura.

-The foregoing description of the King Agreement contains forward-looking statements about Acurox[®] Tablets, and other product candidates pursuant to the King Agreement.
+The foregoing description of the King Agreement contains forward-looking statements about Acurox® Tablets, Acurox® with Niacin Tablets, and other product candidates pursuant to the King Agreement.
 As with any pharmaceutical products under development or proposed to be developed, substantial risks and uncertainties exist in development, regulatory review and commercialization process.
 There can be no assurance that any product developed, in whole or in part, pursuant to the King Agreement will receive regulatory approval or prove to be commercially successful.
 Accordingly, investors in the Company should recognize that there is no assurance that the Company will receive the milestone payments or royalty revenues described in the King Agreement or even if such milestones are achieved, that the related products will be successfully commercialized and that any royalty revenues payable to us by King will materialize.